WinterBlox/FrostJolt/README.md

 Go to the Extension Options down at the bottom and fill in the Game ID and Private Key fields.

 >[!WARNING]
 > NEVER GIVE YOUR PRIVATE KEY TO ANYONE!
-Your game's private key is used to validate that the requests your game make *are legitimate!* By giving away your private key, you are essentially letting anyone in the world send in requests pretending to be your game!
+Your game's private key is used to validate that the requests your game makes *are legitimate!* By giving away your private key, you are essentially letting anyone in the world send in requests pretending to be your game!

+## Version Compatibility

+**To be added**